Ruger 10/22: 22 Charger Pistol

 The 22 Charger pistol, first introduced in late 2007, is a pistol based on the 10/22 action.
 The 22 Charger originally came with a black laminated wood pistol stock with forend, a 10 in matte blued heavy barrel, a bipod, and a Weaver style scope base in lieu of iron sights.
 Overall length is just under 20 in, making it quite large for a handgun.
 As it has an included bipod it is likely to be used from a shooting bench or table.
 The bipod attaches to a sling swivel on the stock fore-end and is easily removable.
 Due to technical features, such as the magazine being outside the pistol grip, the Charger is not legally available in some U.S. states.
 The 22 Charger was later discontinued.
 It was reintroduced in December 2014, with a brown laminate stock with a M16A2 style pistol grip, 10-inch threaded barrel, picatinny rail, 15-round magazine and adjustable bipod.
 At the same time a "Takedown" model was introduced with a green laminate stock.
 Both models were later offered from September 2015 with black polymer stocks.

 10/22 Magnum

-The 10/22 Magnum was produced from 1998–2006 and was chambered for the .22 Magnum cartridge.
+The 10/22 Magnum was produced from 1998 to 2006 and was chambered for the .22 Magnum cartridge.

 10/17

 The 10/17 was announced in 2004 and was chambered for the .17 HMR cartridge.
+It was never actually released and sold to the public.

+Silent-SR ISB

+The Silent-SR ISB is a barrel assembly offered by Ruger in 2016, which is available for any 10/22 Takedown, 10/22 Takedown Lite rifles and the 22 Charger Takedown pistol.